Did you know that the average consumer reads at least 10 reviews before approaching and trusting a business platform? Believe it or not, they do!

-Now, you would definitely want a good open rate and a click-through rate.
-For the purpose, you can make your mail short, simple and pertinent.
+Now, you would want a good open rate and a click-through rate, right?
+For this purpose, you can make your mail short, simple, and pertinent.
 That works fine.
 You don’t have to overdo it by adding chunky graphical designs or too much text.

-Also, personalising your emails would be a fantastic idea.
-Your customers are human too and a touch of personalisation always helps.
+Also, personalizing your emails would be a fantastic idea.
+Your customers are human too and a touch of personalization always helps.
 It’s equal to telling them they are cared for.
 Now, that’s one pro tip you can’t afford to miss.

 4. Offer Rewards for Customers who Review You

 You probably noticed it already.
-This process has been hinted a few times earlier in the article.
+This process has been hinted at a few times earlier in the article.
 Yet, I had to mention it once more to stress its importance.
-Offering rewards is a tried and tested technique that can actually help you get more reviews.
+Offering rewards is a tried and tested technique that can actually encourage customers to leave more reviews

-Make certain of it that the approach does not sound or look too ambitious or tactful.
+Make certain that the approach does not sound or look too ambitious or tactful.
 It should look and feel like a token of appreciation.

-There is a right time for everything isn’t it?
-Same applies here.
-When it comes to asking reviews, there sure is no better time than the right time!
-You are probably hearing a lot of ‘rights’ that now, it does not seem very right to you!
+There is a right time for everything, isn’t it?
+The same applies here.
+When it comes to asking for reviews, there sure is no better time than the right time!
+You are probably hearing a lot of ‘rights’ that now, do not seem very right to you!
 No worries!
 Let me explain.

-- When your customer has had a smooth and successful experience working with your product.
+- your customer has had a smooth and successful experience working with your product.

-- When a customer spends a long session on your website or even your social media page.
+- a customer spends a long session on your website or even your social media page.

-- When your customer refers a prospect to you.
+- your customer refers a prospect to you.